cyoon1729/RLcycle/README.md

 # Reinforcement-Learning
 Modular implementations of reinforcement learning algorithms

-## This Repo will gradually no longer be maintained!!
+## I will be gradually refactoring and moving the implementation to different repositories!!
 - **Algorithms from the Q learning family will be moved to https://github.com/cyoon1729/deep-Q-networks.**
 - **Algorithms from the PG family will be moved to another repository as well, which has not been created yet.**